 Driver two: First class training, wouldn’t hesitate to recommend.
 Learnt a lot, especially that I need to re-read the Highway Code!
 Thank you very much

 Anita has ‘nerves of steel’ and is very patient.
 Would highly recommend to anyone – thank you!

 Why have lessons?

-In Great Britain in 2016, 51% of fatalities occurred on rural roads compared with 5% on motorways and 44% on urban roads.
-Serious injuries were 72% on urban roads.
-Apparently the Fire Service attend a lot of accidents in urban roads whereby a student has walked out in front of a vehicle as they are used to looking the other way to walk across, as in their country their drivers drive on the right!
-Urban areas have more ‘low impact’ accidents but a high percentage of accidents within urban routes happen whilst emerging from a junction and where motorcyclists and cyclists can be hidden from view by the motorist.
+In Great Britain in 2017, 54% of fatalities occurred on rural roads compared with 8% on motorways and 38% on urban roads.
+Apparently the Fire Service attend a lot of collisions in the month of September on urban roads whereby a student has walked out in front of a vehicle as they are used to looking the other way to walk across, as in their country their drivers drive on the right and kids go back to school during that time too!
+Urban areas have more ‘low impact’ collisions but a high percentage of collisions within urban routes happen whilst emerging from a junction and where motorcyclists and cyclists can be hidden from view by the motorist.

 Research shows that we look more at our Satellite Navigation system when driving rather than looking out for pedestrians.
 This is where advanced driver training techniques can refresh your skills and demonstrate where and how you should be looking when driving and reinforces those skills that you were given when you initially passed your driving test.